C-Div/nano/README.md

 #### `PathfindingScaling`
 This registry contains each `EntityType` that should be affected by `Pathfinding` configuration.
 This is intended to be an opt-in system for mods.
+### `LootScaling`
+This registry contains each `EntityType` that should be affected by `Looting` configuration.
+This is intended to be an opt-in system for mods.
 #### `FoodScaling`
 This registry contains each `Item` that should be affected by `Food` configuration.
 This is intended to be an opt-in system for mods.